aMimiNotaMeme/aMimiNotaMeme/README.md

 Skills: Python, HTML, C++ (learning), and Java (learning)

 - 🔭 I’m currently working on expanding my Python experience with libraries like PyGame
-- 🌱 I’m currently learning Java, Javascript, and C++
+- 🌱 I’m currently learning Java and C++
 - 👯 I’m looking to collaborate on more open-source projects!
 - 💬 Ask me about industrial automation or quantum cybersecurity
 - 📫 How to reach me: Discord (jackwbr)